shane-baker-oropeza/The-Helpdesk-Deception-11-08-25/README.md

-- For this flag I imagined the command value had something to do with copy and paste actions as it is a common short-lived action.
+- For this flag I looked under the `DeviceFileEvents` table.

-- The other part to this was the term `query`

-- I decided to check the `InitiateProcessCommandLine` column and find syntax and flags that looked like it was written as a query.
+- I decided to check the `InitiateProcessCommandLine` column for any mention of the word `clip`.

-- Upon looking I kept my focus on the timeline of the script and tried to match up the time .

-- The `InitiatingProcessCommandLine` showed this command below when querying for `'clip'`

-The Answer:

-`"powershell.exe" -NoProfile -Sta -Command "try { Get-Clipboard | Out-Null }    catch { }"`

-- This specific activity related to `powershell` has the syntax for a query such as

-`"try { Get-Clipboard | Out-Null } catch { }"`

 ---------------------------------------------------